 "Being slippery is a good thing," says Dr. Margaret Deansley, a physician, breast cancer survivor, and public speaker.
-You've got to learn to use the "goop," whether it's Neutrogena Sesame Oil, Astroglide, Today Personal, Surgilube, Ortho Gyne-Moistrin, Moist Again, Replens, Probe, K-Y Jelly (a standard surgical lubricant), Women's Health Institute's Lubricating Gel, or Bag Balm.
+You've got to learn to use the "goop," whether it's Neutrogena Sesame Oil, Astroglide, Today Personal, Surgilube, Ortho Gyne-Moistrin, Moist Again, Replens, Probe, K-Y Jelly (a standard surgical lubricant), or Bag Balm.

-Many women prefer Astroglide, Moist Again, the WHI Lubricating Gel (call 800-537-8658), and Probe over other products, because they spread more easily and last longer.
+Many women prefer Astroglide, Moist Again, and Probe over other products, because they spread more easily and last longer.
 If your partner is using a condom, be sure to use a WATER-based lubricant.
 Petroleum-based lubricants damage condoms.

 Replens is an over-the-counter moisturizer that helps the vaginal wall hold on to water, resulting in thickened tissue that is better able to handle the friction of intercourse.
 Apply it to the vagina three times a week at bedtime, over a period of several weeks.
 Replens can make intercourse tolerable, comfortable, pleasurable.
 In one study, 80% of women noted a significant improvement in their symptoms with Replens.
 It may, however, take months to make a difference, and you'll have to keep using it to maintain its special benefits.
 It's also expensive.